andreyputilovmaterial/MDM-Diff-py/README.md

 ## For developers: how to build distributable files?
 There is a script, make.bat

 You need pinliner to run this, but the version found on internet was not working well for me.
-I made certain fixes, please use my personal pinliner version (cinluded in src-make folder, so this is a part of distribution).
+I made certain fixes, please use my personal pinliner version (inluded in src-make folder, so this is a part of distribution).

 Everything else that is going on can be clearly found in make.bat - the bundle created is renamed to mdmtoolsap_bundle, the bat files are renamed, and the path to bundle is changed to mdmtoolsap_bundle within those bat files.
 Results are in dist/ subdirectory.